-Each vertical sampling rack included a central stilling well (3.81 cm (1.5“) PCV pipe with 1.27 cm (1/2”) holes along the length) with a measuring tape affixed to the front.
-The capacitance road was placed inside the well to measure stage continuously and determine at what water level and time each siphon bottle was filled.
-A slotted offset angle bar was installed on either side of the stilling well hold the siphon sampler bottles (Figure 3).
+Each Vertical Rack included a central stilling well (3.81 cm (1.5“) PCV pipe with 1.27 cm (1/2”) holes along the length) with a measuring tape affixed to the front.
+Inside the stilling well was an Odyssey Capacitance Water Level Logger (Dataflow Systems Ltd., New Zealand) used to measure stage continuously and determine the date-time at which each siphon sample was collected.
+Slotted offset angle bars were installed on either side of the stilling well, which held siphon sampler bottles with hose clamps (Figure 3).